 New for Elastic Cloud Enterprise 2.7.0:

 - New logging features.
 You can now supplement your deployment monitoring by shipping logs to a monitoring deployment.
 The new functionality makes extra logging features available, including audit logging, and lets you search and analyze your deployment logs in Kibana.
-To get started, see Enable logging and monitoring.
+To get started, check Enable logging and monitoring.

 - Elastic Stack 7.10.0.
 This version of Elastic Cloud Enterprise is bundled with our latest Elastic Stack version.
-To learn more about best practices when upgrading deployments from previous versions of the Elastic Stack, see Upgrade versions.
+To learn more about best practices when upgrading deployments from previous versions of the Elastic Stack, check Upgrade versions.

 Automatic upgrade of some system clusters.
 Starting with this release, ECE now automatically upgrades the